jericmac/eb-docker-flask-mssql/README.md

 # eb-docker-flask-mssql
+Sometimes you just need a working full-stack backbone for your website.
-A Flask Application template that uses MS-SQL, containerized for docker, for deployment in Elastic Beanstalk.
+This is a Flask Application template that uses MS-SQL, containerized for docker, for deployment in AWS Elastic Beanstalk.
+Just pop and run - do it in your local first, then once you're happy deploy it to AWS EB.

 ### Instructions
 1. Setup Docker in your local.
 Install Docker, Docker Compose